 IP TAKE: This funder doesn't accept unsolicited proposals, but nor is its door completely shut to would-be new grantees.

-Unfortunately for grantseekers, Stone does not accept unsolicited grant proposals, and the Stone staff typically reaches out to nonprofits of interest for preliminary conversations.
+This foundation does not accept unsolicited grant proposals.
+The Stone staff reaches out to nonprofits of interest for preliminary conversations.
 There are typically two grant cycles per year, in the late spring and early fall.
 From initial contact to grant receipt, grantees can expect to wait between six months and a year.
-Multi-year funding is regularly awarded for grantees that prove themselves in the first year.
+Grantseekers can reach out to the staff with general questions at firstname.lastname@example.org or 800-288-4859.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)